Bin-Chen-Lab/spider/README.md

                  file_A_B_C_matching_table = NULL,
                  n_ensemble_members = 8 )
 ```
+Note that you may need to modify "use_python_path = NULL" here according to your system setting.
+SPIDER will pass this parameter to [reticulate](https://rstudio.github.io/reticulate/)'s [use_python](https://rstudio.github.io/reticulate/reference/use_python.html) function.
+You can use "use_python_path = NULL" if your default python configuration for reticulate is the same python installed in your SPIDER conda environmet.
+However, if your default python configuration for reticulate is different from the python installed in your SPIDER conda environment, you'll need to modify the "use_python_path" parameter to indicate the path to the python installed in your SPIDER conda environment.
+If you don't know how to locate your python path, see Q1 in "frequently asked questions" section below.<br /><br />

-Note that:<br /><br />
+For other parameters:<br /><br />

 tissue: The name of the source tissue of your transcriptome data (If your data contain multiple tissues, subset your data by tissue and run SPIDER separately on each subset).
 Use help(SPIDER_predict) to read more about this parameter.
-If your data's corresponding tissue is NOT among the 5 default tissues ('bone marrow', 'brain', 'blood', 'pleura', 'peritoneum'), use a name that represents your data's corresponding tissue.
+If your data's corresponding tissue is NOT among the 5 default tissues ('bone marrow', 'brain', 'blood', 'pleura', 'peritoneum'), use a new name that represents your data's corresponding tissue. <br /><br />

 disease: The name of the disease state of your transcriptome data (If your data contain multiple diseases, subset your data by disease and run SPIDER separately on each subset).
 Use help(SPIDER_predict) to read more about this parameter.
-If your data's corresponding disease is NOT among the 4 default diseases ('healthy', 'mesothelioma', 'glioblastoma', 'leukemia'), use a name that represents your data's corresponding disease.
+If your data's corresponding disease is NOT among the 4 default diseases ('healthy', 'mesothelioma', 'glioblastoma', 'leukemia'), use a new name that represents your data's corresponding disease.

-SPIDER_model_file_path: This is the absolute path to the "SPIDER_weight" folder, a sub-folder stored in the "SPIDER" folder which you previously created in step1.1.1. <br /><br />
+SPIDER_model_file_path: This is the path to the "SPIDER_weight" folder, a sub-folder stored in your "SPIDER" folder.
+Avoid using the "~" symbol in this parameter as it will not be recognized by python. <br /><br />

-save_path: Enter a path to the directory where you want to save your prediction results. <br /><br />
+save_path: This is the path to the folder where you want to save your prediction results. <br /><br />

-use_python_path: If you use a specific version of python that separates from your default python configuration for reticulate, indicate the path to it.
-It will pass this parameter to reticulate's [use_python](https://rstudio.github.io/reticulate/reference/use_python.html) function.
-Otherwise just set this parameter to NULL.
-If you don't know how to locate your python path, see Q1 in "frequently asked questions".<br /><br />

-scarches_path: This is the absolute path to the "scarches-0.4.0" folder which you previously downloded in the scArches installation part. <br /><br />
+scarches_path: This is the path to the "scarches-0.4.0" folder, a sub-folder stored in your "SPIDER" folder. <br /><br />

 all_trainable_proteins_gene_names: If you're using pretrained model, set this parameter to NULL. <br /><br />